| | | | | | |

 Eiffel Tower

-After a quick bite to eat we headed to the meeting place for our guided tour of the Eiffel Tower.
-Pre-purchased tickets for the Eiffel Tower sell out within days of availability, 3 months in advance.
-You can, however, purchase tickets the day of and wait in long lines.
-Since we missed our window to buy tickets directly from the Eiffel Tower, we purchased the Viator Skip the Line, Summit Tour instead.
-We avoided the ticket line, but still had to go through two security points, and the line for the elevator.
-It took about an hour to get to the summit but the views were worth it.
+After a quick bite to eat, we headed to the meeting point for our guided tour of the Eiffel Tower.
+Pre-purchased tickets for the Eiffel Tower sell out quickly—usually within days of becoming available three months in advance.
+While you can buy tickets on the day of your visit, it requires waiting in long lines.
+Since we missed the window to purchase tickets directly from the Eiffel Tower, we opted for the Viator Skip the Line, Summit Tour.
+This allowed us to avoid the ticket line, but we still had to go through two security checkpoints and wait for the elevator.
+It took about an hour to reach the summit, but the breathtaking views of Paris made it all worthwhile.

 August 13th